Skip to main content

 ABOUT THIS EVENT

 The theme of PACER’s 2025 Parent Leadership Training series is Using your personal story as a catalyst for change!
-We invite Minnesota parents of children and youth with disabilities and mental health needs to register for one or all of this year’s training sessions on topics including:
+We invite Minnesota parents of children and youth with disabilities and mental health needs to attend as many of this year's training sessions as you can, based on your availability and the topics that interest you most.
+Training topics include:

 • Historical lessons in parent leadership